camunda/camunda-docs-manual/content/introduction/index.md

 ---

 Welcome to the Camunda BPM Manual!
-Camunda is a Java-based framework for process automation.
+Camunda is a Java-based framework supporting BPMN for workflow and process automation, CMMN for Case Management and DMN for Business Decision Management.
+See also: [Supported Standards]({{< relref "introduction/supported-standards.md" >}}).

 This document contains information about the features provided by the Camunda BPM platform.

-to give you an overview of Camunda, the following illustration shows the most important components along with some typical user roles.
+To give you an overview of Camunda, the following illustration shows the most important components along with some typical user roles.

 {{< img src="img/architecture-overview.png" title="Camunda Components and Roles" >}}